 An Invaluable First Step, NEXUS-NY

-For Conamix—a startup company based on Cornell technology created in the lab of Tobias Hanrath, Smith School of Chemical and Biomolecular Engineering—a New York state program called NEXUS-NY was a crucial first step toward commercialization.
+For Conamix—a startup company based on Cornell technology created in the lab of Tobias Hanrath, Chemical and Biomolecular Engineering—a New York state program called NEXUS-NY was a crucial first step toward commercialization.
 NEXUS-NY is a clean energy seed accelerator, a program set up to help translate clean-energy research into commercial products.
 Every year, ten entrepreneurial teams from across New York are accepted into the ten-month program, which is funded by the New York State Energy Research and Development Authority (NYSERDA) and administered by High Tech Rochester.
 Program participants are also eligible to receive approximately $50,000 of equity-free direct financial support.

 “NEXUS-NY is doing great things, especially for those of us in the academic environment who feel we have some interesting technology coming out of our labs,” says Hanrath, who is currently Conamix’s scientific adviser.
 “NEXUS-NY is really useful in facilitating the transition across the valley of death, where you have interesting potential applications for your research listed in your academic paper, but there’s some gap between that and actually translating it into practice.”